YashCodeCraft/Medical-Diagnosis-using-Deep-Learning/README.md

 ## Dataset

-Downloaded Covid and Pneumonia datasets from Kaggle and tored in Drive.
+Downloaded Covid and Pneumonia datasets from Kaggle and stored in Drive.

 ### Content